Anthony_Nolan_Patients_&_Families_100617_0574

 What is chemotherapy?

-Chemotherapy aims to get your condition into remission, where abnormal cells are no longer growing and dividing.
-Doctors will often combine multiple drugs, as well as radiotherapy, to give the best chance of remission occurring.
+Chemotherapy aims to get your condition into remission.
+Remission is where abnormal cells are no longer growing and dividing.

 Chemotherapy is also given in preparation for a stem cell transplant.
-It removes the cells of your immune system and makes space for the new stem cells that you receive from your donor.
+It removes the cells of your immune system and makes space for the new stem cells you receive from your donor.
 This treatment is known as conditioning therapy.

 More information on chemotherapy is available from Macmillan.